Harisafzal03/Data_Grid/README.md

 This project is licensed under the MIT License.

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML``   Make sure to replace `[https://github.com/Harisafzal03/Data_Grid.git](https://github.com/Harisafzal03/Data_Grid.git)` with the actual URL of your repository.
+``   Make sure to replace `[https://github.com/Harisafzal03/Data_Grid.git](https://github.com/Harisafzal03/Data_Grid.git)` with the actual URL of your repository.
 You can add additional sections depending on any custom configurations or advanced features in your project!   ``